 DC DVN Visitor Volunteers must complete the full DC DVN training program, which consists of one session, or certify that they are experienced at working with people in government custody or people affected by immigration enforcement actions.
 Please visit the Events section of this website for information about when training sessions will be held, and how to RSVP.
 DC DVN requests the visitor to be consistent in his/her visits with detained immigrants, with interest in making one visit per month for a period of at least 4 months.
-Detainees will request visitors, and DC DVN will connect trained volunteers with detainees for initial visits.
+People in detention will request visitors, and DC DVN will connect trained volunteers with individuals in detention for initial visits.
 If there are no upcoming training sessions scheduled, please let us know you're interested by completing and submitting the VOLUNTEER APPLICATION FORM.
 After your application has been received a member of the DC DVN will be in touch to talk about next steps.

 A visitor is NOT a lawyer to help someone figure out how to get out of detention, NOT a mental health professional, NOT a social worker, NOT a reporter, NOT a missionary trying to convert detained immigrants, and NOT a source of financial support.
 Nevertheless, a visitor can help detained immigrants contact organizations that can provide legal, medical, psychological, or other assistance.
 Program leaders can help visitor volunteers locate these resources.